 Advent calendar prayer and reflection for 24 December

-“by the tender mercy of our God who from on high will bring the rising Sun to visit us, to give light to those who live in darkness and the shadow of death, and to guide our feet into the way of peace.”
+“...to give light to those who live in darkness and the shadow dark as death, and to guide our feet into the way of peace.”

-It is Christmas Eve.
-The wait of Advent is nearly over.
-Tomorrow we will celebrate the birth of our Lord Jesus Christ.
+Today is Christmas Eve.
+The long wait of Advent is nearly over.

-In today’s gospel, we hear how John the Baptist’s father Zechariah was filled with the Holy Spirit.
-He prophesied about the role of his son in preparing a way for the Lord.
+In today’s gospel, John the Baptist’s father Zechariah prophesies about the role his son will play in preparing a way for the Lord.

-He speaks of a Messiah who will bring light in the darkness and guide us into peace.
-A peace that we still long for today.
+He speaks of one who is to come.
+A Messiah who will bring light to those in darkness and who will guide us towards peace.

-Download our Christmas prayers to pray throughout this season of joy and peace.
+Use our Christmas prayers throughout this season of joy and peace.